Divisibility Test for Divisors 2 to 12 | Divisibility Rules Worksheets

 Get optimum practice with this set of printable worksheets on divisibility test of 8.
 Observe the last three digits, if they are divisible by 8, then it is proved that 8 is a factor of the number.

 Conclude which of the numbers are divisible by 9.
 Add up all the digits of the number and divide the sum by 9.
 If it divides evenly leaving no remainder, then the number is divisible by 9.

 This cluster of 3rd grade and 4th grade worksheet pdfs deals with the simplest of the divisibility rules.
 Look for numbers that end in a zero, and conclude that the numbers are divisible by 10.

 A shortcut to check for the numbers divisible by 11 is by adding the numbers in even and odd places and subtracting the two sums.
 If the difference is a multiple of 11, then divisibility by 11 is proved.

 An easy way to judge if the given number is divisible by 12 is to check if the number is divisible by the co-prime numbers 3 and 4.
 Apply the rules and write which of the numbers are divisible by 12.

 Reiterate the divisibility rules of 2, 4 and 8.
 Circle all the numbers divisible by 2 in Part A, by 4 in Part B and by 8 in Part C. Serves best in assessing knowledge acquired.

 Check if the numbers are divisible by the three specified divisors.
-Apply appropriate divisibility rules and respond with a 'Yes' or 'No' to complete this exercise.
+Apply appropriate divisibility rules and respond with a 'Yes' or 'No' to complete this exercise for 5th grade and 6th grade children.
 Reaffirm the concept of divisibility in the process.